 What kind of treatment will I receive?
 My therapy style is to look at how one’s thinking affects mood and behaviors and how past events may be influencing current relationships and overall functioning.
 We can work together on identifying what you want to get out of therapy and how we can reach these goals.

-I provide individual, couples, family, and group therapy.
+I provide individual therapy and include partners and family members when it is beneficial to your treatment goals.
 I also provide psychological assessments to help clarify diagnoses and/or identify deficits in social, emotional, or behavioral functioning.

 How much experience do you have treating people with problems like mine?
 I am a Clinical Psychologist (PSY28017) and have been providing services in various capacities within the field of mental health and social services since 2004.
-I have provided psychotherapy services with a wide array of populations including adolescents and young adults learning to navigate the journey towards adulthood, the LGBTQIA community, individuals coping with trauma, and individuals experiencing grief and loss.
+I have provided psychotherapy services with a wide array of populations including adolescents and young adults learning to navigate the journey towards adulthood, the LGBTQIA+ community, people coping with trauma, and people experiencing grief and loss.
 I have worked with older adults who are becoming less mobile and more dependent on others as well as caregivers (often the children) learning to manage the unique stressors of caring for older adults.
-I also have extensive work with people who are struggling with suicidal thoughts and behaviors, compulsive behaviors, and substance abuse.
+I also have extensive work with people who are struggling with suicidal thoughts and behaviors, impulsive behaviors, and substance abuse.

 I believe that every person’s experience is contextual and unique, influenced by family of origin, life experiences, and view of the world.
 I am passionate about helping others discover how to effectively manage what life throws at us by learning the value of vulnerability, understanding how our thoughts influence our emotions and behaviors, developing healthier relationships, and learning how we can live in a way that is genuine and authentic.